MFazio23/terms.mfazio.dev/content/privacy/passcode-practice.md

 **Passcode Practice** is a simple app to help people remember passcodes and PINs.
 No data is being stored by the app itself to any servers, and the entered passcodes are _definitely_ not being saved (because that would be rude).

-If you have any concerns about the app, check the source code out here: https://github.com/MFazio23/PasscodePractice
+If you have any concerns about the app, check the source code out on [GitHub](https://github.com/MFazio23/PasscodePractice).

 If you _still_ have any concerns, send me a note at [passcodepractice@mfazio.dev](mailto:passcodepractice@mfazio.dev) and let me know.